shivkumar98/OCP-Java-Examples/src/review_questions/chapter_6/attempt_6/README.md

 * E. Line 7 is an appropiate use of an assertion

 ### My answer:
-* line 5 does not compile as its using keyword
+* line 5 does not compile
-* line 6 does compile
-* line 7 does compile
+* only line 7 is appropiate
-* E is true
-* D is false
-* A - true
-* B - false
-* C - false
-* E - true
 * **A,E**✅✅✅✅
 <hr>